louisitvn/slate/source/index.html.md

 Optionally, you can include Bootstrap CSS to improve userbility experience.

 Once you have included Emotsy Builder .js file, the next step is to write JavaScript code to initalize the Builder.
 The example code on the right to see how to initalize a `builder` object with minimum configuration.
-After this step, you will have a `builder` object available for rendering in the next step
+After this step, you will have a `builder` object available for rendering in the next step.

 ## Create a new page